 Basic properties of the driver

-- Using this driver is bound to purchase the license: PmAdam
+- Usage of this driver requires purchase of the license: PmAdam

 .
 With the freeware version PmFree